tkoletsky1973/YieldLoop/docs/appendices/APPENDIX_H_GOVERNANCE_ADVISORY.md

 Accordingly:
 - Final authority remains with the YieldLoop team
-- Treasury and privileged actions are controlled by multisig
+- Treasury access and privileged actions are controlled by multisig
-- Advisory participation is encouraged but **non-binding**
+- External participation is advisory and **non-binding**

 No governance rights are implied by token or NFT ownership.

 ---

-## H.3 Advisory vs Binding Governance
+## H.3 Advisory Participation vs. Binding Governance

 ### H.3.1 Advisory Participation

-Advisory participation includes:
+Advisory participation may include:
 - Feedback and critique
-- Strategy discussion
+- Strategy discussion (non-binding)
-- Risk analysis
+- Risk analysis and scenario review
-- Educational content
+- Design and UX review
-- Onboarding and community support
+- Educational content and onboarding support
 - Partnership and outreach assistance
+- Community support and moderation assistance

 Advisory participation does **not** include:
-- Control of funds
+- Control of funds or treasury
-- Voting power
+- Contract upgrade authority
 - Enforcement authority
-- Execution rights
+- Execution rights or privileged access
-- Fiduciary responsibility
+- Fiduciary responsibility or duty
+- Authority to bind the YieldLoop team

+Advisory input is considered at the sole discretion of the YieldLoop team.

 ---

 ### H.3.2 Binding Governance

 Binding governance involves enforceable authority over:
-- Protocol rules
+- Protocol rules and parameter enforcement
-- Treasury funds
+- Treasury funds and disbursements
-- Contract upgrades
+- Contract upgrades or migrations
-- Administrative enforcement
+- Administrative enforcement actions

 At launch, **no external participants** hold binding governance authority over YieldLoop.